Xiang-M-J/learn_first/flutter.md

 > No Material widget found.
 ListTile widgets require a Material widqet ancestor wtthin the closest LookupBoundary.
 In Material Design, most wdgets are conceptualy "printed" on a sheet of material.
-In Flutters material library, that material is represe nted by the Material widget it is the Materal widget that renders ink splashes,forinstance.Because of this,many material lbrary wldgets requt e that there be a Material widget in the tree above them.
+In Flutters material library, that material is represe nted by the Material widget it is the Materal widget that renders ink splashes, forinstance.Because of this, many material lbrary wldgets requt e that there be a Material widget in the tree above them.

-使用的组件没有被 Material 组件（Material、Scaffold等）包裹。
+使用的组件没有被 Material 组件（Material、Scaffold 等）包裹。